-Jewish immigrants in the nineteenth and twentieth centuries contributed substantially to the development of working-class consciousness and the fight for socialism in the United States.
+Jewish immigrants in the nineteenth and twentieth centuries contributed substantially to the development of a working class consciousness and fight for socialism in the United States.
 The seven million Jews in the U.S., religious and secular, continue to vote heavily (more than 70%) against the extreme right.
-One reason for this is the extreme right's efforts to erase the separation of church and state to favor their religious fundamentalist allies.
+Anti-Semitism is on the rise as an instrument of reaction, and under the Trump administration has reached new extremes, including the deadly rampage in October 2018 at the Tree of Life Congregation in Pittsburgh.
+When the right danger gets stronger, anti-Semitism gets worse as an instrument of division and diversion.
+One point of connection between the Jewish community and the working class movement is opposition to efforts of the extreme right to erase the separation of church and state in order to favor their religious fundamentalist allies.

 There have long been strong progressive trends in the Jewish community on a wide range of domestic issues and for peace.
-Most U.S. Jews favor a two-state solution and an end to the occupation of the Palestinian lands.
+Most U.S. Jews favor a two-state solution and an end to the occupation of the Palestinian Arab lands.
 However, a substantial number are also influenced by right-wing Israeli demagogy.